kjappelbaum/pyepal/docs/getting_started.rst

 If you use a Gaussian process model built with `sklearn` or `GPy` you can use a pre-built class and follow the following steps:

-1. For each objective create a model (if you want to use a coregionalized model you of course only need to create one)
+1. For each objective create a model (if you want to use a coregionalized model you, of course, only need to create one)

 2. Sample a few initial points from your design space.
 In practice, you can use the `get_maxmin_samples` or `get_kmeans_samples` utilities for that.
 Assuming that `X` is a `np.array` if the descriptors/features